 As described in The Central Appalachians Forest Ecosystem Vulnerability Assessment (Butler et. al, 2015), ecosystems that are limited by geological features may be restricted from shifting across the landscape in response to climate change.
-These habitat types are dependent on underlying geology, so their ability to shift across the landscape in response to climate change is very limited.
+Acidic rock outcrops, cliffs and talus and shale barren habitats are dependent on underlying geology, so their ability to shift across the landscape in response to climate change is very limited.
 While they are usually adapted to extreme conditions, they may be vulnerable to increased disturbance from drought, fire and storms, and from invasion by non-native invasive plants.
-Maintaining intact forest ecosystems around these rare habitats, and controlling invasive species, may help maintain resilience to a changing climate.
+Protecting and maintaining intact forest ecosystems around these rare habitats, and controlling invasive species, may help maintain resilience in a changing climate.